-Chris Joss is a musician and producer who has released 11 studio albums including 5 with US label ESL Music and has set up his own record label Teraphonic Records in 2014.
+Chris Joss is a musician and producer who has released 13 studio albums including 5 with US label ESL Music and has set up his own record label Teraphonic Records in 2014.

-His other instruments include flute, sitar, saxophone, congas, bongos and various percussion and occasional singing.
+His other instruments include flute, sitar, saxophone, congas, bongos and various percussion, and occasional singing.

-He's also a life-time sufferer of misophonia, an often incapacitating condition involving repeating everyday noises.
+He's a life-time sufferer of misophonia, an often incapacitating condition involving repeating everyday noises.
 He gave this title to his 10th LP in 2018 in the hope to bring awareness to this only recently scientifically-studied abnormality in the brain functions.

 2006 While recovering from a triple fracture of his right elbow Joss records a version of John Williams' Superman.
 Originally requested on-spec for the 2006 Superman movie ESL releases this 12" in August 2007 alongside the track Superjam and remixes of A Part In That Show by Basement Freaks from Greece & Drink Me Hot by Plastilina Mosh from Mexico.